norskeld/sigma/apps/docs/content/guides/error-recovery.md

 const Value = choice(Num, Name)
 ```

-Since blocks contain statements, the rules are mutually recursive.
+Since blocks contain statements, the rules are mutually recursive, which is what [grammar] is for.

 ```ts
 const Lang = grammar({